Lemon Law Attorney

 In order to determine if your vehicle qualifies as a “Lemon”, the following issues must be exhibited:

-• The defect persists despite reasonable repair attempts (around 3-4).
+- The defect persists despite reasonable repair attempts (between 1-4 depending on the severity of the issue).

 What If Your Car Doesn’t Qualify?